Choose Language

 Table of Contents

-Network penetration testing is a type of pen test where your entire computer network is targeted ethically and in a controlled environment.
+Network penetration testing is a type of pen test where your entire computer network is targetted by ethical hackers.
+What is the objective?
+To identify and reveal possible vulnerabilities that could be fixed before attackers exploit them.
+It is done ethically and in a controlled environment.

 The exploitable gaps across your internal and external networks include unpatched systems, misconfigured devices, exposed ports and poor access controls.
 It should be seen as a security exercise, a risk assessment for a strong security posture.